Phil Housley: Amateur

 Housley played centre throughout his youth hockey career before switching to defense in high school.
 As a 10-year-old Squirt-level player, he scored 108 goals in one season.
 He improved to 113 goals at the peewee level.
-Upon attending South St. Paul Secondary, Housley was moved to defense by coach Doug Woog.
+Upon attending South St. Paul High School, Housley was moved to defense by coach Doug Woog.
 He also played quarterback for the high school football team and left fielder on their baseball team.
 As a defenseman, Housley helped South St. Paul reach back-to-back state tournaments, while also playing junior hockey for the St. Paul Vulcans.
 During his high school years, Housley gained the attention of Buffalo Sabres scout Rudy Migay and Sabres head coach Scotty Bowman.
 To ensure the Sabres drafted an elite defenseman, Bowman struck a deal with the Washington Capitals general manager to ensure the Sabres drafted either Scott Stevens or Housley in the 1982 NHL entry draft.

 At the age of 18, Housley became the only high school student selected to compete for Team USA at the 1982 Ice Hockey World Championships.
 He was originally only intended to fill in on the roster until NHL players were available, but was able to remain on the team through the entire tournament.
 During the World Championships, Housley played as a centreman instead of defense and scored one goal while Team USA failed to medal.
 He also committed to play colleagiate hockey at the University of Minnesota (U of M), with the additional goal of competing for Team USA at the 1984 Winter Olympics.

 As his family could not afford to attend the draft in Montreal, Housley made the trip alongside a local sportswriter.
 After the Capitals selected Stevens fifth overall, the Sabres drafted Housley.
 He was the first American-born player and first high school player to be selected in the draft.
 After rejecting the Sabres' original offer, his agent used his college eligibility as leverage during contract negotiations.
 He eventually signed a three-year $500,000 contract, which included a stipulation to pay for his education.
 While he was unable to play for U of M, Housley intended to take summer classes to earn his degree.